min2ha/ukwa-site/content/target/6932/index.en.md

   "subject": "Nelson Mandela"
 }

-# Prince of Wales attends the funeral of Nelson Mandela

 <p>News report from the official website for the Prince of Wales and the Duchess of Cornwall.
 The report includes excerpts from speeches made at the funeral of Nelson Mandela.</p>